What is a Ponzi Scheme?

 Breaking Down Ponzi Schemes

-A Ponzi scheme is simply a type of investment where investors are promised substantial returns.
-Companies that participate in Ponzi schemes focus all of their attention to luring new clients.
+A Ponzi scheme is simply a type of investment scam where investors are promised substantial returns.
+Companies that participate in Ponzi schemes focus all of their attention on luring new clients.
 Once the new entrants invest, the money is collected and used to pay the original investors as “returns.”

 However, a Ponzi scheme is not the same as a pyramid scheme.
-With a Ponzi scheme, investors are made to believe that they are earning returns from the little they invest.
+With a Ponzi scheme, investors are made to believe that they are earning returns from their investments.
 In contrast, participants in a pyramid scheme are aware that the only way they can make profits is by recruiting more people to the scheme.
 To a great extent, Ponzi schemes are investment tricks.

 Red Flags of Ponzi Schemes